dimaslanjaka/static-blog-generator/src-posts/The Legend Of Neverland/Quiz.md

   </ul>

   <blockquote>
-    If you know of other questions and answers that are not on the list, please comment below.
+    If you know of other questions and answers that are not on the list, please comment below or join [Discord INDO1945](https://tiny.one/INDO1945)
   </blockquote>
 </div>